 Breakfast ends around 10:30am, and lunch service generally goes from 11:30am to 2:30 or 3pm.
 Prices for buffets and character meals shift according to the day of the week and time of year.
 Counter service locations, which Disney calls Quick Service, do not require reservations, and their listings can be found with each theme park’s chapter.
 To avoid lines, eat between 10:30am and noon (lunch) and 4 and 5pm (dinner).
 Kids under 3 may eat without charge from an adult’s plate, and high chair and booster seats are readily available.

-You can send cumbersome souvenirs to the pick-up desk by the park gates, but delivery will take 3 to 5 hours.
+Sometimes you may send cumbersome souvenirs to the pick-up desk by the park gates, but delivery will take 3 to 5 hours.
 You can also send them to your Disney resort room.
 You should make your purchase before noon to receive it the next day.
 If you make it later, be staying for at least another 2 nights or you could miss the delivery.